James Lind (naturalist): Family

-Mary Shelley's Frankenstein
+Frankenstein

-Lind taught at Eton College while in semi-retirement.
+James Lind taught at Eton College while in semi-retirement.
 Around 1809, he tutored Percy Bysshe Shelley, husband of Mary Shelley.
-Percy alluded to Lind in two poems from 1817, the old man who rescues Laon in The Revolt of Islam, and Prince Athanase, where he appears as the wise old teacher magus Zonoras.
+Percy alluded to Lind in two poems from 1817, the old man or Hermit who rescues Laon in The Revolt of Islam, and Prince Athanase, where he appears as the wise old teacher magus Zonoras.
+A blind old man also appears in Shelley's posthumous prose work "The Coliseum".

-Percy was fascinated with Lind's experiments and demonstrations of galvanism (e.g. using electricity to animate the muscles of dead frogs causing them to jump, or causing the jerking of reptile muscles), hence Lind has been suggested to have been an inspirational origin of Mary Shelley's Frankenstein.
+Percy was fascinated with Lind's experiments and demonstrations of galvanism (e.g. using electricity to animate the muscles of dead frogs causing them to jump, or causing the jerking of reptile muscles), hence Lind has been suggested to have been an inspirational origin of Frankenstein.
 Specifically, it is thought Mary Wollstonecraft Shelley had a nightmare while staying with Percy Shelley at Byron's House in Lake Geneva due to Percy reminiscing about Lind's bizarre experiments.
 Lind is also thought to be the source for the character of the blind old man, De Lacey, as well as Doctor M. Waldman in the novel Frankenstein.
+It has been suggested that Lind had an interest in demonology.

 Lind is also thought to be a trace influential origin of Dracula.